Creates an interconnect between an AWS Direct Connect Partner's network and a specific AWS Direct Connect location.

 You can automatically add the new interconnect to a link aggregation group (LAG) by specifying a LAG ID in the request.
 This ensures that the new interconnect is allocated on the same AWS Direct Connect endpoint that hosts the specified LAG.
-If there are no available ports on the endpoint, the request fails and no interconnect will be created.
+If there are no available ports on the endpoint, the request fails and no interconnect is created.

 .
-The end customer can then connect to AWS resources by creating a virtual interface on their connection, using the VLAN assigned to them by the AWS Direct Connect partner.
+The end customer can then connect to AWS resources by creating a virtual interface on their connection, using the VLAN assigned to them by the AWS Direct Connect Partner.

 Intended for use by AWS Direct Connect Partners only.